 Above are just some of the many ways you can help improve employee wellbeing at work.
 Your employees will agree that these types of perks are very much appreciated and you may even consider asking for their input on other ideas that are meaningful for them.

 Promoting wellness in the workplace is crucial in today’s world more than ever before.
 Our hope is that we’ve given you some unique suggestions for building a strong and supported working environment, benefitting employees and businesses alike.

 NHS Health At Work Recommendations:

-According to a recent report published by NHS Health at Work on healthy workplaces, health and wellbeing are defined as follows:
+According to a recent 20 page report published by NHS Health at Work on healthy workplaces, health and wellbeing are defined as follows:

 Health relates to a person’s physical and mental condition.
 Wellbeing is the subjective state of being healthy, happy, contented, comfortable and satisfied with one’s quality of life.
 Mental wellbeing relates to a person’s emotional and psychological wellbeing.
 This includes self-esteem and the ability to socialise and cope in the face of adversity.
 It also includes being able to develop potential, work productively and creatively, build strong and positive relationships with others and contribute to the community.